AditiArya123/sql-Dannys-diner-analysis/solution.md

 ---

 ### 3. What was the first item from the menu purchased by each customer?
+Identifies first-touch product experience, which can influence retention and preferences.
 ```sql
 select s.customer_id, m.product_name
 from sales s